stu/dos_code/README.md

 ## Once
 > Use in your autoexec.bat to run something once per day

+## RDFL
+> RDF Loader.
+Posted this to usenet back in the day... looong time ago.
+> Lets you build an RDF like a COM and boostrap it with a tiny COM loader.

 ## SBDSP
 > Pulls the SoundBlaster DSP, major/minor versions and the DSP string.